 Do you want to give your staircase a makeover?
 This part of a home is often overlooked, but the right change is often easier than you might think.
 And a fresh appearance can add a great deal to the entire space around it – providing a good bang for your buck.

-One of the easiest things you can do to your staircase is to give it a new paint job.
 Not sure how to repaint it?
 Discover a few ideas to help you get started.

 1. Reduce the Stairs’ Footprint